 Once again we are very pleased to announce that we have been awarded a third HLF grant to complete our work of telling the village's project.
-The grant of £5 500 will allow us to meet our three aims.
+The grant of £5 500 will allow us to meet our 2018 targets.

-3. To research write and have printed the last two volumes in our Abbotskerswell Village History Series.
+The last two volumes of our history of the village will also be produced this year.
 These will cover the village during the 1940s & 1950s and tell the whole extraordinary story of The Priory.

 2016 THE 'ABBPAST VILLAGE HISTORY SERIES'

 Supported by the HLF our illustrated history of Abbotskerswell in four volumes is now available from the Model Stores and Orchard Cafe.

 The four volmes in the series are: Industry & Commerce Book, Houses and Housing, Religion and Education and Pubs, Clubs and Governance.

 Each volume was launched at a special 'Book Launch' events.

 Industry & Commerce - we choose Babbinis Cafe as the venue since it began life as a Co-operative shop.
 The day long event attractive a good deal of interest with former shop owner Mrs Holmes being the guest of honour.
 On display were Mr & Mrs Holmes' salver given to them by the cricket club and the original post office post box front from 1872.